-Advances in photography technology have improved the level of fine detail being captured, allowing for efficient, high-quality photo documentation across multiple criminal justice applications, including the sexual assault forensic examination.
+Advances in photography technology have improved the level of fine detail being captured, allowing for efficient, highquality photo documentation across multiple criminal justice applications, including SAMFEs.
 These advancements have led to the development of multiple technology options that SANEs may consider for photo documentation.
-Many best practices suggest that SANEs use forensic-quality photography equipment, allowing decisionmakers freedom to choose equipment that fits their needs.
+Many best practices suggest that SANEs use forensic-quality photography equipment, allowing decision-makers freedom to choose equipment that fits their needs.
 When choosing photography equipment, SANEs or their administrators may consider the technical complexities and versatility of the equipment.
+The sections that follow provide an overview of photography techniques that may help visualize and document evidence and offer categories of camera products that may provide value to achieving high-guality documentation.

-Types of injuries that may be documented during a sexual assault forensic examination include the following:
+Types of injuries that may be documented during a SAMFE include the following: